 Problem: An acknowledged deed is recorded.
-Subsequently, another deed (which may or may not be designated a correction deed, and which may or may not refer to the recording information of the
+Subsequently, another deed (which may or may not be designated a correction deed, and which may or may not refer to the recording information of the deed originally recorded), properly executed and acknowledged by both the grantor and the grantee(s) named in the original deed, is recorded.
+The correction deed differs from the original deed in that:

 - (a) The name of one of several grantees named in the original deed has been deleted.
-There are no words of grant purporting to transfer an interest in the property from the grantee whose name has been deleted to the other original grantees. - (b) The name of a grantee, not named in the original deed, has been added.
-There are no words of grant purporting to transfer an interest in the property from the original grantee(s) to the grantee whose name has been added.
+There are no words of grant purporting to transfer an interest in the property from the grantee whose name has been deleted to the other original grantees. - The name of a grantee, not named in the original deed, has been added.
+There are no (b) words of grant purporting to transfer an interest in the property from the original grantee(s) to the grantee whose name has been added.